tothmarci25/advent-of-ts/README.md

-# advent-of-code
+# advent-of-code-ts
-:christmas_tree: Solutions for Advent of Code
+:christmas_tree: TypeScript Solutions for Advent of Code